3dprogramin/thinkpad-p51-archbang/README.md

 - NVIDIA card works now, getting bumblebee working is the next step

-- fingerprint scanner not working
+- fingerprint scanner not working - although there is a prototype available

 Check the **issues+fixes** folder for more details